Spectral representations of vertex transitive graphs, Archimedean solids and finite Coxeter groups: Introduction and statement of results

-Note that the value of $\lambda_1(X)$ has a well known {\em dynamical interpretation}: Our Cayley graphs are bipartite, i.e., we have a partition $V = V_0 \cup V_1$. $\lambda_1(X)$ measures the convergence rate of the corresponding random walk to the equidistribution {\em (mixing rate)} on each set of vertices $V_i$ under even time steps (even time steps are needed because of the bipartiteness).

-The proof of Proposition \ref{prop:A3B3H3} is based on elegant arguments of van der Holst \cite{vdH95}.
+The proof of the next result on the exact multiplicity of the second highest eigenvalue for particular Coxeter groups is based on elegant arguments of van der Holst \cite{vdH95}.
 He used these arguments to give a direct combinatorial proof of Colin de Verdier{\`e}'s planarity characterisation ''$\mu(G) \le 3$''.